berlioz-the/berlioz/docs/cli.md

 ## deployment set-config

-Configures deployment dynamic values.
+Sets up deployment dynamic configuration.

 ## deployment status

-Displays current status of the deployment.
+Displays deployments and their statuses.

+## deployment versions

+Outputs the deployment versions.

+The result of this command can be used to downgrade/upgrade to a particular version using [provision](#provision) command.

 ## endpoints